EXCELLENCE IN SERVICE

 • Marshall Medical Center

-Sub-contracting Fire agencies to the JPA operate the medic units and are reimbursed for their costs with funds from CSA7.
+Sub-contracting Fire agencies to the JPA operate the medic units and are paid an annual fixed rate for their costs with funds from CSA7.
 These costs include personnel, operating expenses, equipment and administrative overhead.
-Non-transporting sub-contracting fire agencies receive funds from CSA7 for medical supplies and training.
+Non-transporting sub-contracting fire agencies do not receive funds from CSA7 for medical supplies and training.
 Some of these agencies operate full-time paramedic engines while others operate part-time advanced life support engines.

 El Dorado County Board of Supervisors